manticoresoftware/manticoresearch/manual/english/Searching/Faceted_search.md

 Built-in modes:
 - `strict`
-  - apply all filters from the main query
+  - apply all filters from the main query and keep regular facet output
 - `auto`
   - apply all filters from the main query except filters on this same facet
+  - add a `status` marker; returned buckets are `available`
 - `max`
-  - same as `auto`, but also return unavailable buckets with `status`
+  - count buckets from the broad base query and add a `status` marker for each bucket

 Manual overrides:
+- `all filters` (SQL only)
+  - apply all main-query filters to this facet
 - `filters`
   - apply only the listed main-query filters to this facet
 - `exclude_filters`